 VOICES 2020 Annual Appeal Campaign

-I hope you and your family well during this challenging time!
+I hope you and your family are well during this challenging time!
 It has been a busy year at VOICES, so I want to update you on our progress and ask for your continued support.

 This month we announced the change of our name to Voices Center for Resilience (VOICES) to better reflect our work over the years and our broadened mission to assist communities in preparing for and recovering from other tragedies.
 Our new website is a reliable source for information, programs, and initiatives, that is accessible to the individuals and communities we serve, here in the United States and abroad.